vianna17/Tic-Tac-Game/README.md

 # Tic-Tac-Game
-Plays the game of tic tac toe against a human opponent
+Plays the game of tic tac toe against a human opponent.
+Within this Tic Tac Toe game the user's opponent is the computer.
+The computer should select the move that gives it the best chance of winning this turn.
+The computer should select a move if it gives the human the opportunity to win the following turn.
+If not, the computer should select the best vacant square for its next move.
+The centre is the ideal square.
+The corners are the next-best squares.
+The remaining squares are the second-best ones